stanfordnlp/string2string/README.md

 ### Similarity

+The following example demonstrates how to use pre-trained GloVe embeddings to calculate the cosine similarity between different pairs of words.
+Specifically, we compute the cosine similarity between the embeddings of four words: "cat", "dog", "phone", and "computer".
+We then create a similarity matrix and use the plot_heatmap function in the visualization module to plot this matrix.

+Overall, this example provides a practical demonstration of how to use pre-trained embeddings such as GloVe and fastText to quantify the semantic similarity between pairs of words, which can be useful in a variety of natural-language processing tasks.

 ```python
 >>> # Let's create a Cosine Similarity class instance from the similarity module
 >>> from string2string.similarity import CosineSimilarity